 Fortunately, there are some simple steps the J-1 scholar can take to ensure that the stay in the US remains valid:

-Professors and Research Scholars may give occasional lectures and short-term consultations incidental to their primary activities, if approved by the Office of International Affairs.
-If you are offered the opportunity for a lecture or consultation, please contact the Office of International to discuss further.
+Professors and Research Scholars may give occasional lectures and short-term consultations incidental to their primary activities, if approved by the Center for Global Engagement.
+If you are offered the opportunity for a lecture or consultation, please contact the Center for Global Engagement to discuss further.